swiftlang/swift/test/benchmark/Benchmark_O.test.md

 Reports detailed information during measurement, including configuration details, environmental statistics (memory used and number of context switches) and all individual samples.
-We'll reuse this test to check arguments that modify the reported columns: `--memory` and `--quantile` to end with *one less* number in the benchmark summary, compared to normal format.
+We'll reuse this test to check arguments that modify the reported columns: `--memory`, `--quantile` and `--delta` to end with *one less* number in the benchmark summary, compared to normal format.
+Given that we are taking only 2 samples, the MEDIAN and MAX will be the same number.
+With the `--delta` option this means that 𝚫MAX is zero, so the penultimate number will be omitted from the output, giving us 2 consecutive delimiters (,,).

 ````
 RUN: %Benchmark_O 1 Ackermann 1 AngryPhonebook \
-RUN:              --verbose --num-samples=2 --memory --quantile=2 \
+RUN:              --verbose --num-samples=2 --memory --quantile=2 --delta \
 RUN:              | %FileCheck %s --check-prefix RUNJUSTONCE \
 RUN:                              --check-prefix CONFIG \
 RUN:                              --check-prefix LOGVERBOSE \